boschresearch/torchphysics/docs/tutorial/tutorial_domain_basics.rst

    new_domain = R - C

-If we now plot the product with the interval :math:'I', we get:
+If we now plot the product with the interval :math:`I`, we get:

 .. image:: pictures/complex_domain.png
   :width: 200